lcsirmaz/inner/README.md

 #### COMPILATION

 The program uses a patched version of 'glpk', the GNU Linear Program Kit.
-First, glpk should be compiled after the patch has been applied.  `<GLPK>` is the main directory of the glpk distribution, and `<NAME>` is the complied program's name.
-The following command compiles it using static version of the patched glpk:
+First, glpk should be compiled after the patch has been applied.
+Unpack the glpk source.
+Change to the '<GLPK>/src' directory, and execute the command

+    patch -p1 < <INNER>/patch-X.Y.txt

+where `<INNER>` is the inner directory.
+Then change to '<GLPK>`, and run the 'configure' script and then run 'make':

+    ./configure
+    ./make -CFLAGS='-O3 -DCSL'

+You must define `CSL` as all patches to glpk are encapsulated in '#ifdef CSL` blocks.

+Going back to `<INNER>`, the following command complies a static version of this program with name <NAME>:

     gcc -O3 -W -I <GLPK>/src -o <NAME> -DPROG=<NAME> *.c <GLPK>/src/.libs/libglpk.a -lm